harvardinformatics/website/content/software.md

 <p>
-Formal(ish) software development is represented in FAS Informatics by Software Operations, a group of software developers that work closely with Informatics scientific staff and FAS Research Computing to enable scientists and core staff to take advantage of the massive Odyssey research computing infrastructure.
+Formal(ish) software development is represented in FAS Informatics by Software Operations, a group of software developers that work closely with Informatics scientific staff and FAS Research Computing to enable scientists and core staff to take advantage of the massive Cannon research computing infrastructure.
 </p
 <div class="content-section">
     <div class="bullet-title-img-div"><img class="bullet-title-img" src="/images/application-icon-6550.png"/></div>